Anderson-Lai/skyblock-pricing/docs/usage.md

 Do not include this file, as the library manages its own internal AuctionHouse instance which is used to provide simpler APIs to use in place of the AuctionHouse class' API.
-If you insist on using this header file, read the source code for the [header file](https://github.com/Anderson-Lai/skyblock-pricing/blob/master/include/public/auctionhouse.h) and the source code for the [implementation file](https://github.com/Anderson-Lai/skyblock-pricing/blob/master/src/auctionhouse.cpp).
+If you insist on using this header file, read the source code for the [header file](https://github.com/Anderson-Lai/skyblock-pricing/blob/master/include/public/auctionhouse.h) and the source code for the [implementation file](https://github.com/Anderson-Lai/skyblock-pricing/blob/master/src/auctionhouse.cpp) to understand its API.
 This header file is left intentionally undocumented to deter its direct use.